 Other slug attractions are planks of old wood between your plants, citrus rinds, and human hair, which they get all gnarled up in.
 I’m not sure about the strength of your stomach, but waking up to dozens of slimy slugs to toss (toss where?) is nauseating, right up there with slug collecting after dark.
 I’ll pass.

 Call me squeamish, but my preferred remedy is products with iron phosphate, which is deadly for a slug’s digestion and good for your soil.
 Brand names like Escar-Go and Slug Magic wrap iron in slug-attracting bait.
 Scatter the pellets around your plants every two weeks, and you’ll have significant results without tossing bodies.
 Much better.

-This story is featured in Episode 19 of the Garden Dilemmas Podcast: Turtle Island/Ugly Slug Remedies
+There’s more to this story in Episode 19 of the Garden Dilemmas Podcast: